Definitely-not-AWS-Workshops/workshop-1-blog/content/5-Terraform-Live-Repository/_index.md

 pre : " <b> 5. </b> "
 ---

 In this stage, you continue to develop the *workshop-1-tf-live* repository, which was prepared in [3.2 Terraform Live Repository](../3-preparation/2-terraform-live-repository/).
-You would call modules from *workshop-1-tf-modules* GitHub repository that you set up in previous section.
+You would call modules from *workshop-1-tf-modules* GitHub repository that you set up in previous section [4.
+Terraform Modules Repository](../4-terraform-modules-repository/).

-You are going to provision our AWS resources to the *us-east-1* region.
+You are going to provision your AWS resources to the *us-east-1* region.

 Remember to navigate to the repository before going.